Level/abstract-leveldown/README.md

 <tr><th align="left">James Halliday</th><td><a href="https://github.com/substack">GitHub/substack</a></td><td><a href="https://twitter.com/substack">Twitter/@substack</a></td></tr>
 </tbody></table>

-<a name="licence"></a>
+<a name="license"></a>
-Licence &amp; copyright
+License &amp; copyright
 -------------------

-Copyright (c) 2012-2013 Abstract LevelDOWN contributors (listed above).
+Copyright (c) 2012-2014 Abstract LevelDOWN contributors (listed above).

-Abstract LevelDOWN is licensed under an MIT +no-false-attribs license.
+Abstract LevelDOWN is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE file for more details.
+See the included LICENSE.md file for more details.